Nadeeshana-Lahiru/ArduinoLab/README.md

 ## 📄 License

 This project is licensed under the **MIT License**.

+You are free to:
+- Use the project for personal or commercial purposes
+- Modify and distribute the source code
+- Include it in academic or portfolio work

-See the `LICENSE` file for more details. ⚖️
+See the [LICENSE](LICENSE) file for full license details.

 ---